-Mise en abyme adds complexity to narratives by exploring metafictional elements, fostering a dialogue between the narrative and its thematic or structural core.
-In Gide’s work, for example, this technique prompts discussions on the nature of storytelling and reality.
-By embedding stories within stories, authors invite audiences to consider the implications of perspective and interpretation.
+Mise en abyme adds complexity to narratives by exploring metafictional elements and establishing a dialogue between the narrative and its thematic or structural core.
+In Gide’s work, for example, this technique sparks discussions on the nature of storytelling and reality.
+By embedding stories within stories, authors encourage audiences to reflect on the implications of perspective and interpretation.

-This technique also allows authors to blend historical events and personal experiences into fiction, blurring the line between reality and invention.
-For example, Herman Melville’s Benito Cereno (1855) uses layered narratives to reflect on themes of slavery and revolt.
-Through such intricate storytelling, fiction mirrors broader historical and personal truths, echoing themes from other artistic mediums like painting and video games.
+This technique enables authors to blend historical events and personal experiences into fiction, blurring the line between reality and invention.
+For example, Herman Melville’s Benito Cereno (1855) weaves layered narratives to explore themes of slavery and revolt.
+Through such intricate storytelling, fiction mirrors broader historical and personal truths, echoing themes found in other artistic mediums like painting and theater.

 Historical Context and Key Examples